no-am-man/Pleasance/README.md

 This project is open source.
 You can find the repository [here](https://github.com/no-am-man/Pleasance).

-## 🚀 Version 7.0.0
+## 🚀 Version 8.0.0
-This major update introduces a public bug tracker to enhance transparency and community involvement in the project's development.
-It also debuts the "Conductor," a central SuperAgent designed to assist users and orchestrate complex actions across the federation.
+This version focuses on internationalization and providing a more robust user experience by translating all public-facing pages and components.

 ## Core Philosophy